 Three problems related to brake abs warning light have been reported for the 2002 Mercedes Benz ML320.
+The most recently reported issues are listed below.

 The contact owns a 2002 Mercedes Benz Ml320.
 The contact stated that while driving at 60 mph, the brakes independently engaged and caused the vehicle to veer to the side of the road.
 The contact mentioned that the abs warning light illuminated and then the entire instrument panel illuminated.
 The vehicle was restarted but the failure recurred intermittently.
 The vehicle was taken to an independent mechanic where it was diagnosed that the brake lamp switch failed.
 The vehicle was not repaired.
 The contact mentioned that the VIN was included in NHTSA campaign number: 11v208000 (vehicle speed control).
 The manufacturer was not notified of the failure.
 The failure mileage was 144,000.